Jonghakseo/chrome-extension-boilerplate-react-vite/pages/content/README.md

 ### Add New Script

-1. Copy `matches/example` folder and paste it with other name or make folder manually, but you need to be sure `index.ts` is included.
+1. Copy `matches/example` folder and paste it with other name and edit content.
 2. Edit `manifest.ts`:
 - In `content-scripts` section add object with: